-Recent reports (The State of the PMO 2016; The State of Project Management 2016) confirm that PMOs have become a standard feature of the organisational landscape, with 85% of organisations having a PMO.
+The State of Project Management report confirms that PMOs have become a standard feature of the organisational landscape, with 85% of organisations having a PMO.
 However, the value of the PMO is still often challenged, with less than half organisations responding that their PMO realised its full potential in contributing business value to the organisation.

 4) There is a direct correlation between PMO capability and the value it delivers

-Figure 2 – The correlation between maturity and performance (The State of the PMO Report)
+Figure 2 – The correlation between maturity and performance (The State of Project Management Report)